All about hydrosols

 *Though hydrosols do contain trace amounts of essential oils, the quantity of oil present is so small that it doesn’t render the hydrosol unsafe to drink.
 That said, some are unsuitable for drinking either because they don’t taste good, or their components are too strong.
 Check each hydrosol’s individual product page on our website to see its specific safety guidelines.

 Benefits & uses of hydrosols

 Hydrosols can add so much natural beauty to your daily life!

 For example, you can incorporate them in your skin care.
 Use them to make water-based cleansers, and to tone your skin to help reduce breakouts.
-If your face often feels warm and red, a few sprays with lavender or rose hydrosol can help quiet your complexion and cool you down.
+If your face often feels warm and red, a few sprays with lavender or rose hydrosol as facial toners can help quiet your complexion and cool you down.

-Hydrosols are also excellent for natural cleaning.
+Hydrosols are also excellent aromatherapy products for natural cleaning.
 Use them to freshen your home by themselves, or blend with them to customize your own cleaning products.
 Learn more in chapter 4 of our free learning guide, Going green at home: Natural cleaning with essential oils: